From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Abstract

 \section{Abstract}

 Reinforcement Learning with Verifiable Rewards (RLVR) for Multimodal Large Language Models (MLLMs) is highly dependent on high-quality labeled data, which is often scarce and prone to substantial annotation noise in real-world scenarios.
-Existing unsupervised RLVR methods, including pure entropy minimization, can overfit to incorrect labels and limit the crucial reward ranking signal for Group-Relative Policy Optimization (GRPO).
-To address these challenges and enhance noise tolerance, we propose a novel two-stage, token-level entropy optimization method for RLVR.
+Existing RLVR methods under noisy supervision can overfit to incorrect labels and suppress the response diversity essential for the reward ranking signal in Group Relative Policy Optimization (GRPO).
+To address these challenges and enhance noise tolerance, we propose a two-stage token-level entropy optimization method for RLVR.
 This approach dynamically guides the model from exploration to exploitation during training.
-In the initial exploration phase, token-level entropy maximization promotes diverse and stochastic output generation, serving as a strong regularizer that prevents premature convergence to noisy labels and ensures sufficient intra-group variation—enabling more reliable reward gradient estimation in GRPO.
-As training progresses, the method transitions into the exploitation phase, where token-level entropy minimization encourages the model to produce confident and deterministic outputs, thereby consolidating acquired knowledge and refining prediction accuracy.
-Empirically, across three MLLM backbones-Qwen2-VL-2B, Qwen2-VL-7B, and Qwen2.5-VL-3B—spanning diverse noise settings and multiple tasks, our phased strategy consistently outperforms prior approaches by unifying and enhancing external, internal, and entropy-based methods, delivering robust and superior performance across the board.
+In the initial exploration phase, token-level entropy maximization promotes diverse outputs, serving as a regularizer that mitigates premature convergence to noisy labels and ensures sufficient intra-group variation, enabling more reliable advantage estimation in GRPO.
+As training progresses, the method transitions into the exploitation phase, where token-level entropy minimization encourages the model to produce confident outputs, thereby consolidating acquired knowledge and refining prediction accuracy.
+Empirically, across diverse MLLM backbones, various noise settings, and multiple tasks, our phased entropy schedule delivers superior overall robustness and outperforms representative external-signal, internal-signal, and entropy-based baselines.